S0m3-th1ng/Video-Classification/README.md

-Recognizing the patterns in the video.
-This is an ongoing project.
+In this Project we are going to Recognize the patterns in the video.So that we can classify the Video based on patterns.